Paris One Week Itinerary: Explore the City of Lights

 As this was getting to be later in our trip, travel fatigue was starting to set in a little for me, so we were ready to leave Versailles after our lunch.
 But you could easily spend an entire sightseeing day there.

-I can always tell travel fatigue is taking over when I make a beeline for every bench or chair every place I go.
+I can always tell travel fatigue is taking over when I make a beeline for every bench or chair in every place I go.

+After catching the train back to Paris, we spent the rest of the afternoon doing a couple of things we wanted to see again.
 While hubby returned to Palais Garnier for a self-guided visit, I returned to Galeries Lafayette to explore the department store a little more and then paid a visit to the Fragonard perfume shop.

 Day 7: Extras and Favorites